Smart bands, advanced health features and a new case design are all on Apple's mind.

 Expandable Apple Watch battery

-Every Apple Watch user would want more battery - even those with the Apple Watch Ultra
+Every Apple Watch user would want more battery – even those with an Apple Watch Ultra.

-Well, this patent would create an external portable charger you could use while wearing it.
+This patent would create an external portable charger you could use while wearing.
 The bendable, possibly graphene battery would attach to the band while the connector would attach to the bottom of the Apple Watch.

-Slivka says there was a company that was trying to do something similar, and that it's technically feasible.
-However, he also points out a better solution would be to make a smart band with a built-in battery that plugs into a diagnostic port of some kind where the band connectors are - kind of like the system detailed in another patent above.
+Slivka suggests a startup attempted something similar many years ago – and, technically, the idea is feasible.
+However, he also points out a better solution would be a smart band with a built-in battery that plugs into a diagnostic port where the band connectors are – like the system detailed in another patent above.

 Bendable, curved display